Particular/docs.particular.net/transports/azure-storage-queues/sanitization_sanitization_asq_[8,9).partial.md

 ## Backward compatibility with versions 7 and below

-To remain backward compatible with endpoints versions 7 and below, endpoints version 8 and above should be configured to perform sanitization based on version 7 and below rules.
-The following custom code will ensure queues are sanitized in a backwards compatible manner.
+To remain backward compatible with endpoints created in version 7 and below of the transport, endpoints created in version 8 and above should be configured to perform sanitization based on version 7 and below rules.
+The following custom code will ensure queues are sanitized in a backward-compatible manner.

 snippet: azure-storage-queue-backwards-compatible-sanitization-with-md5